snehankekre/dnc-emails-downloader/README.md

 # dnc-emails
-A simple script to download the DNC emails from Wikileaks
+A simple script to download the DNC emails from Wikileaks.
+You can run the script from any linux box.